scotran/WikipediaSearch/README.md

 # Wiki Search Engine :page_with_curl:

-A Wikipedia search tool that allows you to search for items in Wikipedia.
+A __Wikipedia search tool__ that allows you to search for items in Wikipedia.
 It simply draws from Wikipedia's API.

+Made with __jQuery__.

 ![Preview of Wikipedia Search](https://github.com/NotTheBest/WikipediaSearch/blob/master/Images/Preview.png?raw=true)
 ## Installing